PCC 10.4 Release Manual

 Fewer eRx Errors

-The work to minimize the errors that disrupt your prescribing workflows continues in PCC 10.4.
+The work to minimize errors that disrupt your prescribing workflows continues in PCC 10.4.
 Changes to medication-specific dose form logic reduces bothersome error messages and improves communication with the pharmacy.
 These fixes specifically target:

 • cefdinir 300mg capsules